Person

 Summary

 Frank Badman was renowned for his encyclopaedic knowledge of the flora and avifauna of northern South Australia.
 During his early career working in outback South Australia he made accurate field records for every bird he spotted, including notes on habitat and abundance during periods of flood.
 His work around Lake Eyre provided a sound basis for future ornithological work in the region.
 Major studies in which he was involved included population size of arid zone birds as affected by bores and the Great Victoria Desert Survey of 1983.
-Between 1878 and 2007 he made more than 12,000 plant collections for the State Herbarium of South Australia, with notes on distribution, biology and palatability.
+Between 1978 and 2007 he made more than 12,000 plant collections for the State Herbarium of South Australia, with notes on distribution, biology and palatability.
 Frank Badham Memorial Herbarium, the basis of which is the Olympic Dam herbarium assembled by Badham, is at Arid Recovery, a joint conservation venture between BHP, the University of Adelaide and the South Australian Department For Environment, Water and Natural Resources.
+During his fieldwork Badman was frequently in company with staff from the South Australian Museum and the Herbarium.
+His wife Evan was his invaluable companion in the field.

 Details